Homemade blankets make the best gifts! Learn how to sew an oversized cuddle throw and gift for family and friends this holiday season!

 You may want to sew the gap a second time as reinforcement, using the first straight stitch as a guide.

 That’s it!
-Check the blanket to ensure that all the loose strings are trimmed and celebrate your first blanket!
+Check the blanket to ensure that all the loose strings are trimmed and celebrate your first cuddle throw blanket!

 Your first may take a little over an hour, but after you get the hang of it you will be cranking out blanket after blanket.

-I think the pinning takes longer than the actual sewing – but that is a great opportunity to ask your kids to help too, especially your older children – and it might open up the door for them to learn how to sew.
+I think the pinning takes longer than the actual sewing.
+However, that is a great opportunity to ask your kids to help.
+Especially your older children – and it might open up the door for them to learn how to sew.